dipankardas011/dipankardas-portfolio/content/diary/Feb23.md

 description = "Let's talk about my February 2023"
 +++

+# Date 2023-02-18
+1. Completed the addition of Azure managed cluster ksctl
+2. Done task in kodekloud engineer
+3. Done Vault course submodule on policies
+4. Used the learning and created the user with specific policy

 # Date 2023-02-17
 1. Added the complete azure managed cluster support with some Major TODOs
 2. done 90% of my first internship taks